CONMEBOL World Cup qualifying standings, upcoming fixtures, story so far: Six automatic spots almost decided, playoff race intensifying

 Argentina 0-2 Uruguay (November 2023, Matchday 5)

-The first indication that Bielsa's side could be a huge threat at the finals in 2026 should they qualify as expected, beating the World Champions on their home patch, moving them clear in the automatic qualifying positions.
+The first indication that Bielsa's side could be a threat at the finals in 2026 should they qualify as expected, beating the World Champions on their home patch, moving them clear in the automatic qualifying positions.

 Brazil 0-1 Argentina (November 2023, Matchday 6)